 Keep in mind that timelines for permit approval may vary depending on the local government’s workload and review processes.
 It is advisable to begin the permit application process well in advance of your desired installation timeline to avoid delays.

-For instance, if you plan to install a solar system on a commercial property in a busy metropolitan area, the permitting process may take longer compared to a residential property in a smaller town.
+For instance, if you plan to install a solar system on a commercial property in a busy metropolitan area, the permitting process may take longer compared to a residential property in a smaller town somewhere in your state.
 Being aware of these potential delays can help you plan your project accordingly.

 Now that you are familiar with the importance of permits and local requirements, we can move forward to explore methods for optimizing your solar system to maximize returns.